-Jumper Position Back light Operation de 1 Back light OFF in standby.
+Jumper Position Back light Operation (derault) Back light on low brightness in standby.
 Full brightness when any buttons are pressed.
-Mode B (default) A O B Back light on low brightness in standby.
+Back light OFF in standby.
 Full brightness when any buttons are pressed.
 Mode 2 A or B A Or B Back light on full brightness all of the time.
 JPL removed in either Mode A No back light, the back light is completely disabled.

-PROGRAMMING MODE 1 (DEFAULT MODE, JPL = B)
+PROGRAMMING MODE 1 (DEFAULT MODE, JPL = A)